teslae1/harpi/README.md

 ```

 ## all supported types of asserts
-Harpi supports a set of asserts and also supports you definning custom asserts as 'codeAsserts".
+Harpi supports a set of asserts and also supports you defining custom asserts as 'codeAsserts".
 codeAsserts have replaced "javascriptAsserts" since they are safer and evaluated using a minimal intepreter that does not allowed access to environment.
+The 'code' part of codeAsserts uses javascript-like syntax that makes it possible to define custom expressions that are expected to evaluate to a boolean value.
+The 'response' is the object representing the current response. if the response was json then the available 'response' object is an object deserialized from that json.
+If it was not json then the object is just the response body represented as a string.
 ```yml
 variables:
   baseAddress: "https://test.com"